The FAQ article answers many of the questions you may have about DryFire.

 DryFire can reproduce the complete range of clay disciplines ("layouts") including:

-If you have a sharp-eyed instructor, and the sky is right, he can call the position of your shot pattern.
-DryFire does this for you - on every shot.
-It shows you the exact shot pattern (depending on choke, cartridge and distance) relative to the clay.
+Given the right background, a sharp-eyed instructor can sometimes call the position of your shot pattern.
+DryFire does this for every shot.
+It shows the exact shot pattern (depending on choke, cartridge and distance) relative to the clay.

 With DryFire you get detailed feedback every time - hit or miss.
 It tells you exactly how far you were above, below, ahead, behind the clay - to the nearest centimeter.